digbmc/germantown-y/docs/metadata-docs.md

   - [How to Change Metadata Order](#how-to-change-metadata-order)

 #### Adding more fields to the metadata
 To add another field to the metadata, open the metadata spreadsheet and click on a field next to where you want your new field to be.
 Then either right-click or go to the menu bar, select Insert, then Column, and choose to insert the column either to the right or left.
 At the top of the new column, enter the name of the field you want to add.
 You may then enter data for that field.

 After you are done entering the data, [*upload the metadata*](#uploading-the-metadata).
 If you check the CSV file in the repository now, your new field should be there in the top line and all the values of the field should be in the spot indicated by the top line within each row.

 Next, go to the _data folder and locate [**config-metadata.csv**](#about-config-metadatacsv).
 You must also add your new field there in the row where you want it to be presented.
 If you are just adding a field without any specific configuration, you can fill out the field and display_name columns in config-metadata.csv.
 The field should be the name of the new field you added in the CSV, and the display_name is what you want it to be called on the website when it is displayed.

-Here is an example:
+Here is an example: <!-- You may want to show this example also in a screenshot of what the doc will look like with this entered -->
 >date,Date Created

 #### How to Insert Links into the Metadata